 3 facts about whooping cough and tips to stop its spread

-We’re starting to see more people with whooping cough.
-The number of cases reported across the U.S. so far this year is more than three times higher than at the same time last year, according to the Centers for Disease Control and Prevention (CDC).
+We’re seeing more people with whooping cough.
+The number of cases reported across the U.S. so far this year is 17,579 cases, which is more than four times higher than the 3,962 cases reported during the same time last year, according to the Centers for Disease Control and Prevention (CDC).

 Whooping cough, or pertussis, is a bacterial infection named after the characteristic sound children make when coughing.
 Because they have smaller throats and airways, children with pertussis may gasp for breath, creating a frightening high-pitched “whoop” with each breath.
 Left untreated, pertussis can be fatal in infants and people who are immunocompromised.